Hamburg Bucket List: What are the Top Tourist Attractions in Hamburg, Germany?

 Attend live shows at the tallest inhabited building of Hamburg

 The new opera house, called Elbphilharmonie, quickly rose to popularity.
-Having been opened just in 2017, this 354 ft. glass edifice already cracked the 10-million visitor record which is pretty fast.
+Having been opened just in 2017, this 354 ft. glass edifice has already cracked the 10-million visitor record, which is pretty fast.
 Apart from the world-class shows, the building itself is a tourist attraction.
-From afar, the structure resembles a water wave, an iceberg, and a quartz crystal.
-Check out the latest news and available shows about this world-class live stage for the best shows ever.

 Hamburg Travel and Tour Packages